palashbaranwal/agentic_architecture/README.md

   - The special functions (strings_to_chars_to_int, int_list_to_exponential_sum, fibonacci_numbers)
   - The reasoning and verification functions (show_reasoning, verify, check_consistency, fallback_reasoning)

+The `action.py` file is responsible for executing mathematical operations.
+It contains:

+- Functions for basic math operations (addition, subtraction, multiplication, division, etc.)
+- Functions for special math operations (power, square root, cube root, factorial, etc.)
+- Functions for reasoning and verification (showing reasoning, verifying calculations, checking consistency)
+- Functions for special utilities (ASCII conversion, exponential sum, Fibonacci numbers)

 The `Action` class is responsible for:
-- Executing basic math operations (addition, subtraction, multiplication, division, etc.)
-- Executing special math operations (power, square root, cube root, factorial, etc.)
-- Executing Paint-related operations (opening Paint, drawing rectangles, adding text)
-- Executing reasoning and verification operations (showing reasoning, verifying calculations, checking consistency)
+- Executing all supported mathematical and reasoning operations
-- Executing special functions (ASCII conversion, exponential sum, Fibonacci numbers)
+- Providing a unified interface for the agent to perform calculations and checks

 ### 6. `agent_main.py` (Modified)